wyom1ng/Overwatch-WLD-Tracker/README.md

 ![OBS](https://i.imgur.com/v6uLEaw.png)

 In OBS add a Text (GDI+) Source and check "Read from file" in properties to add the counter.
+The file is created automatically the first time it finds your SR.

 ## Credits